envoylabs/blog/posts/nameservice.md

 However, we're a very small team, so things will take a bit of thought and time before they can be built.
 On that score, thanks to the other contributors on the project - `ekez`, `danwlsn` and `elsehow`, you're all legends.

+The code for the frontend can be found [here](https://github.com/envoylabs/whoami-ui).

 If you'd like to check in on development, or have ideas, then say hey on the Juno Discord.

 If you've checked in there and raised a cool idea, you can find our feature/issue tracker [here](https://github.com/envoylabs/whoami-ui/issues) to raise it on our feature roadmap.
 Please note though that we've got a full feature list already, so do check in on discord first before raising a ticket.